richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 ***

-### Template 3 - Upcoming survey for HRBPs
+### Email template 4 - Upcoming survey for HRBPs

 >**To**: Human Resources Business Partners<br>
 >**From**: [First and Last Name], Chief Human Resource Officer<br>
->**Subject**: Engagement at **[Company Name]** and Upcoming **[Name]** Survey<br>
+>**Subject**: We're launching a survey to get your feedback!<br>
 >Date: **[Four weeks pre-survey]**
 >
 >Dear [First Name],
+>
 >Engaged employees are absorbed in and enthusiastic about their work and find a greater sense of meaning in what they do.
 When people see a connection between their strengths and their role, their performance is naturally enhanced.
 These positive behaviors make a difference to our business in terms of reputation, productivity, and profitability.
 >
->Our [Name]** Survey is live from [date-date] and helps us understand and drive action to improve employee engagement.
+>Our [Name] Survey is live from [date-date] and helps us understand and drive action to improve employee engagement.
 Employee feedback uncovers opportunities to improve and strengths to build upon, promoting consistent action to create positive change.
 >
->[Company Name]** has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for employees providing and receiving feedback.
+>[Company Name] will be partnering with Microsoft Viva Glint, a third party, to bring employee surveys into our routines.
+Viva Glint ensures confidentiality and an exceptional experience for employees providing and receiving feedback.
 Viva Glint believes that high quality, more frequent, and insightful conversations about engagement lead to happiness and success for people at work.
 Short, simple feedback surveys provide the right people with the right data to improve our business.
+From emphasizing the importance of the survey to empowering post-survey action, you're an important part of helping to create an environment where people feel heard and empowered to help drive success.
 >
->You play a significant role in the survey process, from emphasizing the importance of the survey to empowering post-survey action.
-You are essential to creating an environment where people feel heard and empowered to help drive success.
->
 >We are here to support you throughout this process.
 Please reach out with questions.
 >
 >**[Salutation]**,
 >
->**[Name]**
+>**[Name, Title]**

+***

-### Template 4 - Training for HRBPs
+### Email template 5 - Training for HRBPs

 >**To**: Human Resource Business Partners <br>
->**From**: **[First and Last Name]**, Chief Human Resource Officer <br>
+>**From**: [First and Last Name], Chief Human Resources Officer <br>
->**Subject**: Engagement Training for Upcoming **[Name]** Survey <br>
+>**Subject**: Training for upcoming [Name] survey <br>
->**Date**: **[Two weeks pre-survey]**
+>**Date**: [Two weeks pre-survey]

-Dear **[First Name]**,
+>
+>Dear [First Name],
+>

-As a reminder, **[Company Name]**’s [Name] Survey is scheduled for **[Date]**.
-This initiative is a key focus area for our **[Year]** annual plan.
+>As a reminder, [Company Name]’s [Name] survey is scheduled for [Date].
+This initiative is a key focus area for our [Year] annual plan.
+Training is planned around this initiative for:
+>
+>[Insert dates, times, locations, links, resources for training here]
+>

-You play a significant role in the process, from emphasizing the survey's importance to empowering your managers to act.
-You are a thought partner for your managers when it comes to business and people's success.
-Look for opportunities to build manager capability and facilitate team connections to drive improvements.
+>You play a significant role in this initiative, from emphasizing the survey's importance to empowering managers to act.
+As a thought partner for managers for business and people's success, look for opportunities to build manager capabilities and help facilitate team connections to drive improvements.
+>

-We're here to support you throughout this process.
-Reach out with questions.
+>I'm here to support you throughout this process.
+Please reach out with questions.

-**[Salutation]**,

-**[Name]**
+>
+>[Salutation],
+>
+>[Name], Chief Human Resources Officer

+***

-### Template 5 - Survey introduction to entire organization
+### Email template 6 - New survey introduction to all senior leaders and managers

-**To**: Managers/VP

-**From**: **[First and Last Name]**, Chief Human Resource Officer or Senior Human Resources Business Partner

-**Subject**: Engagement at **[Company Name]** for Upcoming **[Name]** Survey

-**Date**: **[One week pre-survey]**

-Dear **[First Name]**,

-Employee engagement is a key focus at **[Company Name]**. **[Update per company approach with examples of how engagement has been a key focus area or why it is now important]**.
-Engaged employees are absorbed in and enthusiastic about their work and find a greater sense of meaning in what they do.
+>**To**: All managers
+>**From**: [First and Last Name], [Title]
+>**Subject**: Upcoming [Name] survey
+>**Date**: [One-two weeks pre-survey]
+>
+>Dear [First Name],
+>
+>[Survey goal, *such as employee engagement, inclusive culture, manager effectiveness*] is a key focus at [Company Name].
 Positive feelings promote a strong connection between people's strengths and their roles, naturally increasing performance.
 These positive behaviors make a difference to our business in terms of reputation, productivity, and profitability.
+>

-Our **[Name]** Survey, which is live from **[date-date]** helps us understand and drive action to improve employee engagement at **[Company Name]**.
-Employee feedback uncovers opportunities to improve and strengths to build on, promoting consistent action to create positive change.
+>Our [Survey Name] survey, which is live from [date-date] was written to help us understand how people feel and how we can drive action.
+Employee feedback uncovers opportunities to improve and strengths to build on.
+>

-**[Company Name]** has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for employees providing and receiving feedback.
-Viva Glint believes that high quality, frequent, and insightful conversations about engagement lead to happiness and success for people at work.
-Short, simple feedback surveys provides the right people with the right data to improve our business.
+>Together, [Company Name] and Microsoft Viva Glint, a third party, ensure confidentiality and an exceptional experience for providing and receiving feedback.
+Viva Glint believes that high quality, frequent, and insightful feedback conversations lead to happiness and success for people at work.
+Short, simple feedback surveys can provide the right people with the right data to improve our business.
+>

-Take these actions to support your employees before, during and after the survey:
+>Please take these actions to support your employees before, during and after the survey:
+>

-- Communicate the importance of **[Name]** Survey, including participation, honest feedback and action based on results
+>- Communicate the importance of the [Survey Name]** survey.
+Encourage participation, honest feedback, and action based on results.
-- Take ownership of your results and use them as a basis for better ongoing conversations with your team about what needs to be solved, who can help and actions that drive progress.
+>- Take ownership of your results and use them as a basis for better ongoing conversations with your team about what needs to be solved, who can help and actions that drive progress.
-- Discuss findings with your team and commit to one focus area.
+>- Discuss findings with your team and commit to one Focus Area.
+Don't overcommit!
 Overcommitting can lead to disappointing results.
-- Review and share the Manager Quick Guide to Interpretation and Conversation and the Manager Coach to an ACT Conversation to help shape an organization-specific support and rollout plan.
+>- Review and share the [Manager Quick Guide to Results & Conversation](https://adoption.microsoft.com/files/viva/glint/Microsoft-Viva-Glint-manager-quick-guide.pdf) with your managers.
+>

-Inform your team that the **[Name]** Survey launches **[date]** and emphasizes the importance of their voice.
+Inform your team that the [Survey Name] survey launches [date] and emphasize the importance of their voice.
 The more meaningful feedback you collect, the greater impact you have on your team’s success.
-Note that for the confidentiality and integrity of surveys, only managers whose team responses meet the minimum confidentiality threshold will receive results in the Viva Glint platform.
+All Microsoft privacy and confidentiality standards are upheld.
+>

-Please reach out to your HRBP for support or more information.
-We are here to set up you and your team up for success with the **[Name]** Survey.
+>Please reach out for support or more information.

-**[Salutation]**,

-### Template 6 - Upcoming survey reminder for all leaders
+>
+>[Salutation],
+>
+>[Name, Title]

+***

 ### Template 7 - Survey launch announcement for entire organization